Toggle: English / Spanish

 HOME CARE FOR A CHILD

 If the child's temperature is causing the child to be uncomfortable, give pain-relieving tablets or liquid.
 Non-aspirin pain-relievers such as acetaminophen are recommended.
 Ibuprofen may also be used.
 Follow the dosage guidelines on the package label.

 Note: DO NOT give aspirin to treat fever in a child younger than 19 years old because of the risk of Reye syndrome.

 Other things to help the child feel more comfortable include:

 - Dress the child in light clothing, provide liquids, and keep the room cool but not uncomfortable.

-- There is stiffness of the neck, confusion, irritability, or sluggishness.
+- Symptoms such as stiffness of the neck, confusion, irritability, or sluggishness are present.